richarddushime/rsse-africa/content/post/2023/01/spotlight-january/index.md

 ---
-title: "Meet Keaghan Brown"
+title: "January 2023: Meet Keaghan Brown"
 subtitle:

 # Summary for listings and search engines
 summary: Welcome 👋 to our first community member spotlight!
-Meet Keaghan Brown, a Masters student at the South African National Bioinformatics Institute in South Africa.
+Our first spotlight falls on a Masters student at the South African National Bioinformatics Institute in South Africa.

 # Link this post with a project
 projects: []

 # Date published
-date: '2020-12-13T00:00:00Z'
+date: '2023-01-28T00:00:00Z'

 # Date updated
-lastmod: '2020-12-13T00:00:00Z'
+lastmod: '2023-01-29T00:00:00Z'

 # Is this an unpublished draft?
 draft: false